ACanalejo/cwps_continuity_and_change_unilu2022/07_session/replication_exercise.md

 The dataset **Party system volatility, regeneration and de-institutionalization in Western Europe (1945–2015)** (Emanuele, 2015) is on a dedicated webpage from the University Luiss Guido Carli.
-I have copied and pasted the URL for you.
+I have copied and pasted the URL already.

-By default, any RMarkdown document set our working directory on the folder where you have downloaded the .Rmd file.
+By default, any RMarkdown document sets the working directory on the same folder where you have downloaded the .Rmd file.
 We will get this path and add the name of the file that contains the data to it.
 Therefore, you must substitute the path in *dest* by the path of your working directory and leave the same file name at the end of the path.

 Finally, we can proceed to download the data.